Transport in the United Kingdom: Ferries

 Ferries, both passenger only and passengers and vehicles, operate within the United Kingdom across rivers and stretches of water.
 In east London the Woolwich Ferry links the North and South Circular Roads.
 Gosport and Portsmouth are linked by the Gosport Ferry; Southampton and Isle of Wight are linked by ferry and fast Catamaran ferries; North Shields and South Shields on Tyneside are linked by the Shields Ferry; and the Mersey has the Mersey Ferry.

-In Scotland, Caledonian MacBrayne provides passenger and RO-RO ferry services in the Firth of Clyde, to various islands of the Inner and Outer Hebrides from Oban and other ports.
+In Scotland, Caledonian MacBrayne provides passenger and roll-on/roll-off ferry services in the Firth of Clyde, to various islands of the Inner and Outer Hebrides from Oban and other ports.
 Orkney Ferries provides services within the Orkney Isles; and NorthLink Ferries provides services from the Scottish mainland to Orkney and Shetland, mainly from Aberdeen although other ports are also used.
 Ferries operate to Northern Ireland from Stranraer and Cairnryan to Larne and Belfast.

 Holyhead, Pembroke Dock and Fishguard are the principal ports for ferries between Wales and Ireland.
 Heysham and Liverpool/Birkenhead have ferry services to the Isle of Man.

 Passenger ferries operate internationally to nearby countries such as France, the Republic of Ireland, Belgium, the Netherlands, and Spain.
 Ferries usually originate from one of the following: